-GTI partnered with GreatPoint Energy in the pilot-scale developmental testing of their bluegas® process.
-GTI provided access to a wide range of facilities, hardware, and expertise that allowed for process testing on an accelerated schedule without significant start-up costs.
-By tapping the resources of GTI, GreatPoint Energy shaved more than $30 million in costs and several years in development time.
+GTI Energy partnered with GreatPoint Energy in the pilot-scale developmental testing of their bluegas® process.
+GTI Energy provided access to a wide range of facilities, hardware, and expertise that allowed for process testing on an accelerated schedule without significant start-up costs.
+By tapping the resources of GTI Energy, GreatPoint Energy shaved more than $30 million in costs and several years in development time.

 Contact the energy experts today